 It seems rather strange to begin a title about the human being with the word ’ordinary’.
-As humans, we are in the process of evolution, obviously we are evolving or perhaps mutating within our genome but particularly our consciousness.
+As humans, we are in the process of evolution, obviously, we are evolving or perhaps mutating within our genome but particularly our consciousness.
 When we use the word ordinary we are alluding to the idea that we are rather ordinary–nothing very extraordinary.
 Of course, an immediate outcry might be that we all know people who ARE extraordinary.
 Perhaps that’s a good start for the differentiation.
 What makes some ordinary and others extraordinary?
 Money, looks, power, charisma, success?
 All of these ‘maketh man’.
-Others may have a je n’est sais pas quoi; a certain something that doesn’t quite fit in to the established model of extraordinary.
+Others may have a “je n’est sais pas”, a certain something that doesn’t quite fit into the established model of extraordinary.
 So what is this ordinary human?